 Leather categories according to the method of tanning

-Tanners nowadays combine both methods with synthetic agents.
-For further details see our article "How our leather is tanned".
+For further details about the tanning of leather see also our article "Tanning – how our leather is tanned".

 Up to the end of the 19th century normally vegetable agents were used for tanning which were produced from wood, barks or fruits.
 Hides and tanning agents were kept in barrels filled with water and kept for weeks so that the agents could slowls penetrate into the structure o the hides.

 The time for this process later was reduced using rotating drums which allowed to intensify the penetration of the tanning agents.